Getting ready to connect

 - Click on the type of database you want to connect to Mode.

-- Click on the Bridge Connector link under Enter your credentials.
+- Click on the Bridge connector link.

 - If you are installing Bridge for the first time, click on the Connect a new bridge link.
 You will be prompted to select an operating system and install Bridge.
 If you would like to use an existing Bridge, select the Bridge that you’d like to connect your database to.